 It Takes Price Out of the EquationEvery agent working at a contact center has had the sales conversation that seems to be going pretty well -- until you get to pricing.
 “It’s too expensive.”
 “We need to spend our budget elsewhere.”
 “I can’t justify this expense to the C-suite” One of the best ways to overcome these pricing objections without trying to come up with ten rebuttals for each one is to prioritize building strong customer relationships.
 Research from Gartner showed that 64% of people feel the customer experience is more important than price when making a purchase.
 If your contact center can provide a personalized customer experience and focus on building customer relationships, the price will become less of an issue.

 You’ll Sell MoreA lot of importance gets put on sourcing and selling to new leads.
-There’s a strong chance you’re missing out on a potential goldmine -- your existing customers -- if your contact center spends all its time on new leads.
+While this can be very profitable (especially if you follow these cold calling tips), if it is all your business focuses on, there’s a strong chance you’re missing out on a potential goldmine -- your existing customers.
 What if instead of dedicating 100 percent of your agents’ time to cold-calling new prospects, they allocated a portion of it to servicing your existing customers?
 Well, according to the data, it’ll make your reps’ lives much easier because an existing happy customer is up to fourteen times more likely to buy from you than a new prospect.
 The reason behind this is simple: existing customers are already familiar with your brand, and hopefully, you’ve established a relationship with them after the purchase through email marketing, re-targeted ads, or other channels.
 For more info on how to retain your customers, check out our infographic on 20 data-backed customer retention strategies.
 By the time one of your reps contacts them about an upsell, upgrade or new product, a lot of the “warming up” has already been done, so it’s a much smoother process.
 If your contact center can generate more revenue -- with fewer resources -- by selling to existing customers, why have them spend their entire day reaching out to cold prospects?

 You’ll Reduce Customer ChurnYou might notice a recurring theme so far in this article: Going on the offense rather than defense with your current customers can result in big financial gains, increased customer loyalty and stronger long-term relationships.
 In fact, 11% of customer churn could be avoided by simply reaching out to your customers.
 So often, contact centers receive calls from customers that nobody from your company has ever spoken to, and they’re ready to close their account.
 These are people who don’t always necessarily hate your product or company, but it’s an “out of sight, out of mind” situation.
 They may have just slowly phased your products out of their life and forgotten about it, or they may have had several issues recently that went unresolved.
 The end result is usually a lost customer and a higher churn rate.
 Don’t wait until customers call you with issues.
 Put your contact center on the offense by scheduling calls to let customers know about new deals, product releases, and anything else that’ll keep you on their mind.
 The first contact between your call center and a customer shouldn’t be when they’re calling you to cancel their account.